SnoringCatGames/surfacer/README.md

 Deciding which jump and land positions to base an edge calculation off of is non-trivial.
 We could just try calculating edges for a bunch of different jump/land positions for a given pair of surfaces.
 But edge calculations aren't cheap, and executing too many of them impacts performance.
 So it's important that we carefully choose "good" jump/land positions that have a relatively high likelihood of producing a valid and efficient edge.

+Additionally, when jumping from a floor, we need to determine what initial horizontal velocity to use for the edge calculation.
+This horizontal start velocity can then influence the jump/land positions.

 -   Some interesting jump/land positions for a surface include the following:
     -   Either end of the surface.
     -   The closest position along the surface to either end of the other surface.
         -   This closest position, but with a slight offset to account for the width of the player.
-        -   This closest position, but with an additional offset to account for horizontal movement with minimum jump time and maximum horizontal velocity.
+        -   This closest position, but with an additional offset to account for horizontal or vertical displacement with minimum jump time and maximum horizontal velocity.
+            -   This offset becomes important when considering jumps that start with max-speed horizontal velocity, which could otherwise overshoot the land position if we didn't account for the offset.
     -   The closest interior position along the surface to the closest interior position along the other surface.
+    -   The position along a horizontal surface that is behind the overall connected region that the vertical land surface is a part of.
+        -   This position is important if we need to consider movement around behind a wall that then lands on the top of the wall.
 -   We try to minimize the number of jump/land positions returned, since having more of these greatly increases the overall time to parse the platform graph.
 -   We usually consider surface-interior points before surface-end points (which usually puts shortest distances first).
 -   We also decide start velocity when we decide the jump/land positions.